Embodied State-Shifting & Rebalancing with Clients

 Learn to Better 'Read Your Clients' and Identify their Key Limiting Patterns

-Learn to easily and accurately "read" your clients’ underlying, embodied patterns in these four areas (both from the body language and verbal cues they give you)—so you can more quickly identify and start working on the core underlying, conditioned patterns that will most help promote lasting change.
+Learn to easily and accurately "read" your clients’ underlying, embodied patterns in these four areas (both from the body language and verbal cues they give you)—so you can more quickly help identify and work collaboratively on the core underlying, conditioned patterns that will most help promote lasting change.

 Learn to Quickly and Effectively Help Your Clients Shift State and Rebalance